20 years ago, learning or training online seemed far-fetched and luxurious. Today, it’s almost a necessity.

 We recommend WooCommerce.

 It might seem like I am stressing this point a lot, but that is because it is an important one.
-Because WordPress is open source, it is what it is because of its community.
+Since WordPress is open source, it is what it is because of its community.
 The plugins that are reliable, secure, and regularly updated are the ones that are supported by the community.

 The second part here is choosing your payment gateway.